danielroe/oidc-action/README.md

 ## ⚠️ Notes
 - Runs on Node 24+ and executes the TypeScript entrypoint directly.
 - Bun (`bun.lockb`) is not yet supported.
+ - Repository and branch change detection is best‑effort; attestation shapes vary and some packages omit repo/ref details.